Powerlearnproject/se-day1-assignment-Heartyhealth/README.md

 Maintenance: Ongoing updates and bug fixes post-deployment.

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.
+Waterfall is linear and sequential, with each phase completed before moving to the next.
+It's suitable for projects with well-defined, unchanging requirements, like construction or traditional software development.

+Agile is iterative and flexible, with work done in short cycles (sprints) allowing for frequent adjustments based on feedback.
+It's ideal for projects where requirements are expected to evolve, like software startups or mobile app development.

+Use Waterfall for projects with fixed scopes and clear timelines.
+Opt for Agile when adaptability and continuous stakeholder involvement are crucial.

 Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.